-- 62. (1) An investment firm shall obtain the prior written consent of a client in the following circumstances, as applicable: - (a) where granting to another person a lien, security interest and/or right of set-off over client assets; - (b) with respect to the arrangements for the giving and receiving of instructions by, or on behalf of, the client and any limitations to that authority, in respect of the provision of safe-keeping services which it provides; - (c) where client assets are deposited with a third party outside the State;
+63. (1) An investment firm shall obtain the prior written consent of a client in the following circumstances, as applicable:

+- (a) where granting to another person a lien, security interest and/or right of set-off over client assets; - (b) with respect to the arrangements for the giving and receiving of instructions by, or on behalf of, the client and any limitations to that authority, in respect of the provision of safekeeping services which it provides; - (c) where client assets are deposited with a third party outside the State; - (d) where a client instructs an investment firm to deposit client assets with a specific third party that does not meet the investment firm's internal risk assessment; - (e) when client assets are to be deposited in an omnibus account with a third party; - (f) where interest earned on client funds in a third party client asset account is to be retained by the investment firm; - (g) where client financial instruments are to be deposited with a third party in a third country that does not regulate the holding and safekeeping of client financial instruments; and

-- (d) where a client instructs an investment firm to deposit client assets with a specific third party that does not meet the investment firm's internal risk assessment; - (e) when client assets are to be held in a pooled account with a third party; - (f) where interest earned on client funds in a third party client asset account is to be retained by the investment firm; - (g) where client financial instruments are to be deposited with a third party in a third country that does not regulate the holding and safe-keeping of client financial instruments; and - (h) in the case of collateral margined transactions- - (i) before an investment firm deposits collateral with, pledges, charges or grants a security arrangement over the collateral to a relevant party or eligible custodian, - (ii) where it proposes to use collateral in the form of client assets as security for the investment firm's own obligations, or - (iii) where it proposes to return to the client collateral other than the original collateral or original type of collateral.
+- (h) in the case of collateral margined transactions- - before an investment firm deposits collateral with, pledges, charges or grants a security arrangement over the collateral to a relevant party or eligible custodian, - (ii) where it proposes to use collateral as security for the investment firm's own obligations, or - (iii) where it proposes to return to the client collateral other than the original collateral or original type of collateral.